Brooks Raley: Personal life

 Raley's parents are Terry and DeeAnna Raley.
 His father joined the Toronto Blue Jays organization after being selected in the 1981 Major League Baseball draft, and played for the Medicine Hat Blue Jays and the Kinston Blue Jays before ending his professional baseball career in 1982.
 Two of Raley's brothers have also played minor league baseball.
 Elder brother Russell was drafted by the New York Yankees in 2006.
 After his playing career ended in 2007, Russell became a coach.
-Younger brother Cory was chosen by the Cleveland Indians in 2012, and played his final season of minor league baseball in 2016.
+His younger brother Cory was chosen by the Cleveland Indians in 2012, and played his final season of minor league baseball in 2016.

 Raley met Rachel Shipley at Texas A&M, where she played for the women's soccer team, and they later married.
 The couple have four children, three daughters and a son.